lvgl/lvgl/docs/README.md

 ## Key features
 - Everithing you need to build a GUI (buttons, charts, list, images etc)
 - Animations, opacity, smooth scrolling, anti aliasing to impress your cutomers
-- Multi language support with UTF-8 support
+- Multi language support with UTF-8 decoding
 - Fully customizable appearance
 - Scalable to operate with a few memory (80 kB flash, 10 kB RAM)
 - Hardware independent to use with any MCU or display (TFT, LCD, monochrome)